StingzLD/sms-rain-alert/README.md

 # SMS Rain Alert

-Send an SMS message when rain is in the forecast, according to the OpenWeather API
+Use the OpenWeather API to gather weather forecast data and send an SMS message in the morning when rain is in the forecast for the day